What is Estate Planning?

 In today's society second marriages are very common.
 These marriages present unique estate planning challenges.
 Under most circumstances, the need for a trust or will is especially important.
 Many married individuals with children from a prior relationship do not want to leave everything to their spouse.
 They want to guarantee that their children receive a portion of their estate at their death.
 This type of planning can be tricky as each spouse may have different expectations about what they should receive at their husband or wife's death.
 If you are in a second marriage, a well structured estate plan is critically important.

-Choosing a Clarksville Estate Attorney
+Choosing an Estate Attorney

 Remember that estate planning is never a one size fits all.
 Every situation is unique and different and it is important that you hire someone that can tailor a plan that best suits your situation and circumstances.
 Contact John Crow today at 931-218-7800 to set up an initial free consultation to begin designing your plan.